SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Cassandra_updating.md

 To update the Cassandra version:

 1. Ensure you have a **full backup** of the Cassandra database.
 1. Download the latest Cassandra *3.11.X* binaries from the [official website](https://cassandra.apache.org/_/download.html).
-This will be a file named like `apache-cassandra-3.11.8-bin.tar.gz`.
+These will contain a `.tar` file called `apache-cassandra-3.11.8-bin.tar.gz`.
 1. Stop the DataMiner Agent.
 1. Go to the *C:\Program Files\Cassandra\bin* folder and run the following command to push all data from memory to disk and stop processing new requests: